FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_install_multiple_nodes/readme.md

 # RPC install-multiple-nodes

 This RPC installs multiple devices at once using the default **install-node RPC**.
 Devices are installed independently in parallel.

-If two nodes are being installed and one node has failed, the second node is installed.
-The response (if at least one node failed) describes result of failed nodes only.
+If two nodes are being installed and one node fails, the second node is still installed.
+If at least one node fails, the RPC response describes the result for failed nodes only.

 ## RPC examples